Giving Our Patients a Voice: Learn About Our Community Advocacy Efforts

 It is important for patients to be aware that they have a voice.
 Now more than ever, it is time to advocate for community healthcare.
 Community oncology practices are closing at an alarming rate.
 Community oncology provides local, high-quality, and affordable care close to home.

 Click here to visit the CPAN website.

-- Are there upcoming events?
-Click here for Company News where we provide invitations to monthly events.
+- Upcoming events: Click here for Company News where we provide details about monthly events.